Mlitz/Mlitz/README.md

 - 👋 Hi, I’m @Mlitz
-- 👀 I’m interested in ...
-Learing Java and Python, i would like to wirte my own programs and get a job in programing
+- 👀 I’m interested in ... coding in what the project calls for
-- 🌱 I’m currently learning ...
-Java
+- 🌱 I’m currently learning ... how we are falling though the universe
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... mitchell.brunger@gmail.com
+- 📫 How to reach me ... incompletedisaster@gmail.com

 <!---
 Mlitz/Mlitz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.